praj-bellakka/tp/docs/UserGuide.md

 #### Editing existing food entry: `edit`
 Edits an existing entry's food information.
-This command is especially useful for when you have entered an entry with the wrong food by mistake!
+This command is especially useful when you have entered an entry with the wrong food by mistake!
 FitNUS will search for the requested food in the food database and update the specified entry's food details accordingly.